 - 1. Find and open the asset you want to share to another site: - a.
-Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Go. - If you know the asset is assigned to a tag, select the tag that contains the asset in the Tags tree in the navigation pane.
+Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Search. - -If you know the asset is assigned to a tag, select the tag in the Tags tree in the navigation pane.
 (If the Tags tree is collapsed, click the Tags bar to expand it.)

-For more information on finding assets, see "Finding Assets," on page 82.
+For more information on finding assets, see "Finding Assets," on page 92.